TIA3JL/orange-sh/README.md

 <div align = center>
 <img src="ascii_art.png">
 <br>
-Special thanks to [raylduk8](https://github.com/raylduk8) for this precious storyline
+Special thanks to <a href="https://github.com/raylduk8">raylduk8</a> for this precious storyline

 </div>